Childhood Skin Problems

 Acetaminophen (such as Tylenol) or ibuprofen (such as Advil or Motrin) can help to reduce your child's fever.
 Avoid giving aspirin to a child because the use of aspirin in such cases has been associated with the development of Reye's syndrome, which can lead to liver failure.
 A sponge or towel soaked in cool water may help comfort the child until the fever drops.
 Ice, cold water, alcohol rubs, cold baths, and fans should be avoided.

-Encourage your child to drink clear fluids such as water with ice chips, children's electrolyte solutions, flat sodas like ginger ale (stir room-temperature soda until the fizz disappears), or clear broth.
+Encourage your child to drink clear fluids such as water with ice chips, children's electrolyte solutions, sodas like ginger ale, or clear broth.
 Fluids decrease the risk of dehydration.

 Can Roseola Be Prevented?